2018-Stable-Isotope-Fractionation/assignment-rmarkdown-intro/README.md

 1. Markdown continued: open the `markdown.Rmd` file in your R Server session and complete the exercises
 2. RMarkdown: complete the exercises in `markdown.Rmd` (don't forget to commit your changes)
 3. Isotopia: complete the exercises in `isotopia.Rmd` (don't forget to commit your changes)
-4. Push all your changes to GitHub and submit your exercise by the usual way: file a pull request on GitHub to merge the `master` into the `submit` branch (i.e. base = `submit`)
+4. Submit: push all your changes to GitHub and submit your exercise by the usual way: file a pull request on GitHub to merge the `master` into the `submit` branch (i.e. base: `submit`)
-5. Please fill out the [check-in for week 1](https://goo.gl/forms/Jnb2ZrOHwu7lMhiE2)
+5. Check-in: please fill out the [check-in for week 1](https://goo.gl/forms/Jnb2ZrOHwu7lMhiE2)

 ## Additional Notes